Are you unsure of the correct way to update your WordPress plugins?

 For detailed instructions, check out our guide on how to rollback WordPress plugins.

-If you manage multiple WordPress sites, then you will soon realize that you have to update plugins quite often.
+If you manage multiple WordPress sites, you will soon realize that you must update plugins quite often.
 This means that manual updates can become time-consuming.
 Here are some tips to help you manage updating WordPress more efficiently.

 However, a better approach would be to automatically update only a few select plugins that you trust.
 We give instructions on how to do this in our guide on how to better manage WordPress updates.